gammamatrix/playground-documentation/docs/glossary.rst

     Continuous Integration
       Continuous integration (CI) is the practice of integrating source code changes frequently and ensuring that the integrated codebase is in a workable state.
 Read more on `Continuous integration at Wikipedia <https://en.wikipedia.org/wiki/Continuous_integration>`_.

+    CSR
+      Most SPAs use Client Side Rendering, from a dist build.

     ECMAScript
       ECMAScript is a fancy name for JavaScript and superset languages such as TypeScript.
 Read more about `ECMAScript on Wikipedia <https://en.wikipedia.org/wiki/ECMAScript>`_.